kimsundner/Super-Duper-Troopers/examples/example2/README.md

-This example was retrieved by "http://bl.ocks.org/clayzermk1/9142407" which was an example made in CodePen.
+This code example was retrieved from "http://bl.ocks.org/clayzermk1/9142407" which was an example made in CodePen.
 Copyright 2014 Clay Walker
 MIT License